Photography Lighting 101: Light Patterns (2026 Update)

 This pattern can be dramatic or subtle, depending on the quality of light you are working with, but it is always flattering.
 It looks good on everyone, which is why it’s so often used in portrait photography.

-45 Degree Light
+45 Degree Light (or Loop Light)

 45 degree light, sometimes called Loop Light, is created by placing your light at a 45 degree angle to your subject.
 This produces catchlights in both eyes at the two o’clock or ten o’clock position in the eye, depending on which direction your light is coming from.
 It also results in a shadow pattern that “loops” slightly around the face, creating dimension.